adam-azarchs/exif-tagger/README.md

 forgets to apply daylight savings time to their camera's clock), but it can also be valuable for scans of film photos.
 * GPS latitude/longitude.

+# PhotoCull
+PhotoCull is a tool for choosing the best images from a set of similar ones.
+It is intended for people who, like me, tend to take potentially dozens of pictures of the same thing and hope one of them comes out well in the end.
+It helps the process of picking that "one good one" by allowing you to compare them in pairs, side-by-side, until you're down to just the ones you want to keep.